Óscar Malherbe de León: Arrest

-Malherbe was arrested at a shopping center in the area of Mixcoac in Mexico City on 26 February 1997.
-Though his request was put down, he reportedly tried to pay off his release by bribing Mexican officials with US$2 million.
+Malherbe was arrested at a shopping center in the Mixcoac neighborhood of Mexico City on 26 February 1997.
+He reportedly tried to bribe Mexican officials with US$2 million to release him, which they refused.
 At the time of his arrest, he had pending accusations on conspiracy to buy, traffic, and sell cocaine and marijuana, alongside charges on homicide and illegal use of firearms under Mexican law.
 He was then sent to the Federal Social Readaptation Center No. 1 in Almoloya de Juárez, State of Mexico to serve his sentence.
 Though the U.S. authorities asked for his extradition to the United States, a Mexican judge ordered Malherbe to be tried in Mexico because he believed that the evidences against him were insufficient.

 Kingpin Act sanction

 On 1 June 2001, the United States Department of the Treasury sanctioned Malherbe under the Foreign Narcotics Kingpin Designation Act (sometimes referred to simply as the "Kingpin Act"), for his involvement in drug trafficking along with eleven other international criminals.
 The act prohibited U.S. citizens and companies from doing any kind of business activity with Malherbe, and virtually froze all his assets in the U.S.